 The Public Action field is defined in 9.6.7.1 (Public Action frames).

-The Sequence Number field is a 64bit unsigned integer that is dot11EBCSInfoSequence.
+The Sequence Number field contains the current value of dot11EBCSInfoSequence.

-The Timestamp field is a 64bit unsigned integer that is the elapsed time from 2020/1/1 0:00 UTC in units of millisecond.
+The Timestamp field is the elapsed time from 2020-01-01 00:00 UTC in milliseconds.

 The eBCS Info Control field is shown in Figure 9-bc2 (eBCS Info frame eBCS Info Control field format)